-- 1. Provide instruction in literacy and English language learning, civic participation, rights and responsibilities of citizens, and training for the workforce.
+- 1. Provide instruction in literacy and English language learning, civic participation and the rights and responsibilities of citizens, and training for the workforce.
 Activities must be provided in combination with integrated education and training. - 2.
 Prepare adults who are English Language Learners (ELLs) for non-subsidized employment in occupations or career pathways, leading to economic self-sufficiency. - 3.
 Assisting English language learners to achieve proficiency in reading, writing, speaking, and comprehension. - 4.
 Direct the adult to a high school diploma or its equivalent (Equivalency Exam). - 5.
 Direct English language learners enter post-secondary education or training. - 6.
-Offer education for adults in combination with IET.
+Offer education for adults in combination with integrated education and training (IET). - 7.
+Serve professionals with degrees and credentials from their home countries.
+For this purpose, the PRDE will coordinate with the post-secondary education institutions in partnership with the program to offer credentials validation courses for these professionals to qualify them to seek and obtain the Puerto Rico state professional and credentials licensing requirements.

-The curriculum will include the rights and responsibilities of citizenship and civic instruction, literacy, and English language acquisition instruction.
-The program will be designed to prepare adults who are English language learners for and place such adults in unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency, which will be designed to integrate with the local workforce development system.
+The IELCE curriculum will include the rights and responsibilities of citizenship and civic instruction, literacy, and English language acquisition instruction.
+The program will be designed to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency; and the Integrated English Literacy and Civics Education will be designed to integrate with the local workforce development system.